-Disciplinary Dismissal -This action results in the permanent separation of the Student from the University, its programs and facilities.
-Upon Dismissal, the Student is placed on Persona Non Grata status from all University Property and is not permitted to enter or use University Property unless the Student receives permission from the Dean of Students or their designee.
+Disciplinary Dismissal -This action results in the permanent separation of the Student from the University, its programs, and facilities.
+Upon Dismissal, the Student is placed on Persona Non Grata status from all University Property and is not permitted to enter or use University Property unless the Student receives permission from the Vice Provost for Student Affairs or their designee.